lamestation/lamestation-book/README.md

 ## Assembly Instructions

 New versions of the LameStation come pre-assembled.
-If you have an early version that requires assembly, you can find the legacy instructions here:
+If you have an early version that requires assembly, you can find the instructions here:

 - [LameStation RC2 Assembly Instructions](https://lamestation.atlassian.net/wiki/display/LAME/Assembly+Instructions)